 - Keeping all fire exits clear of obstacles

 - Making sure fire exits are clearly marked

 - Maintaining the property’s electrical system to prevent fires caused by faulty wiring

 The simple act of installing working fire alarm systems can save a life and prevent severe fire injuries.
-At Mandelbaum Barrett, our attorneys work tirelessly to hold negligent property owners accountable for preventable fire injuries.
+At Mandelbaum Barrett PC, our attorneys work tirelessly to hold negligent property owners accountable for preventable fire injuries.
 We examine all documentation related to the fire, interview witnesses, and even investigate the property owner’s history of safety violations.

 Our investigative work will often assist if and when we need to litigate the case and hold the other party accountable.